zeusongit/follo/folloapi/README.md

 JWT_KEY=<jwt key>

 ## Default Config
-If the the env file is not created, the api will run with the following properties DB_HOST=mongodb://localhost:27017
+If the the env file is not created, the api will run with the following properties:

+DB_HOST=mongodb://localhost:27017

 SERVER_PORT=3000

 JWT_KEY=test

 ## Build